Kitauji-Sub/subs-imas-million/README.md

 ### Procedure

 1. Create a new `epxx_sc.ass`, fill in translated lines, and complete timing.
 Then copy these lines and fill in Japanese Subs.
-2. Process any screen text or insert song in their independent files, then import them in the main file using `Merge Scripts`. *(Also import OP at this time!)*
+2. Touch any screen text or insert song in their independent files, then import them in the main file using `Merge Scripts`. *(Also import OP at this time!)*
 3. Quality Control for the main file.
 4. Merge all files and save to other place.
 5. Clean up and generate release candidate, ZHT-ization...